rvt/espgaggia/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Design Goal
-A make a gaggia coffee machine more smart.
+A make a gaggia coffee machine more smart and make it such that is would be easy to duplicate with least amouth of soldering.

 Features
 * Control temperature of both stream and brew and set temperature with a touch display (Fuzzy Logic)